Ivan Milat: Background

-By the time of the initial discoveries in the Belanglo State Forest, several backpackers had been reported missing.
-One case involved a young Victorian couple from Frankston, Deborah Everist, 19, and James Gibson, 19, who had been missing since leaving Sydney for ConFest, near Albury, on 30 December 1989.
-Another related to Simone Schmidl, 21, from Germany, who had been missing since leaving Sydney for Melbourne on 20 January 1991.
-Similarly, a German couple, Gabor Neugebauer, 21, and Anja Habschied, 20, had disappeared after leaving a Kings Cross hostel for Mildura on 26 December 1991.
-Another involved missing British backpackers Caroline Clarke, 21, and Joanne Walters, 22, who were last seen in Kings Cross on 18 April 1992.
+By the time of the initial discoveries in the Belanglo State Forest, several backpackers had disappeared.
+One case involved a young Victorian couple from Frankston, Deborah Everist and James Gibson (both 19), who had been missing since leaving Sydney for ConFest, near Albury, on 30 December 1989.
+Related was Simone Schmidl, 21, from Germany, who had been missing since leaving Sydney for Melbourne on 20 January 1991.
+Similarly, a German couple, Gabor Neugebauer (21) and Anja Habschied (20), had disappeared after leaving a Kings Cross hostel for Mildura on 26 December 1991.
+Additionally, British backpackers Caroline Clarke (21) and Joanne Walters (22) were last seen in Kings Cross on 18 April 1992.